-The most important error commonly made by foreigners after entry into the United States is confusing the visa, a machine-readable visa stamp bearing a photo issued into the traveler’s passport at a U.S. Embassy abroad, with the I-94 entry/departure record, which used to be a card stapled into the passport at a U.S. airport or border post when the traveler was admitted, and is now primarily an electronic record that must be retrieved online.
-U.S. Customs & Border Protection (“CBP”) shifted to electronic entry records as of April 26, 2013, so most travelers admitted after that date will have to retrieve and print out the electronic I-94.
+The most important error commonly made by foreigners after entry into the United States is confusing the visa, a machine-readable visa stamp bearing a photo, issued into the traveler’s passport at a U.S. Embassy abroad, with the I-94 entry/departure record, which is now an electronic record created by the inspecting officer at the Port of Entry that must be retrieved online.
+U.S. Customs & Border Protection (“CBP”) shifted to electronic entry records as of April 26, 2013, so most travelers admitted after that date must retrieve and print out their electronic I-94.
 Anyone seeking to file an application or petition for a change from one non-immigrant visa status to another, or seeking adjustment of status from non-immigrant to permanent resident, will need to retrieve their electronic I-94, because all such applications or petitions will ask for the 11-character I-94 number.

 A visa is an entry document, which must be valid for admission when traveling from abroad and seeking lawful admission into the United States at a Port of Entry.
 An I-94 is a status document, which defines the traveler’s visa status once inside the United States, and the length of stay permitted.
 Once a traveler is admitted to the United States, dates on the visa do not define how long the traveler is allowed to stay; the I-94 is the controlling document.